 40% of New Zealanders would be unable to access $5,000 without going into debt if something unexpected were to happen.

-Most employed New Zealanders have less than six months' worth of expenses saved, which poses a risk if the primary income earner becomes unable to work due to illness or injury.
+Most employed New Zealanders have less than six months’ worth of expenses saved, posing a risk if the primary income earner becomes unable to work due to illness or injury.

 Only 22% of New Zealanders have trauma insurance, a critical form of protection if a serious health issue affects the primary earner.